Anglo-German Declarations about the Western Pacific Ocean: Declarations

 The area in the north and west of this line should be the German, the area in the south and east should be the British sphere of influence.
 The islands of Samoa, Tonga and Niue were excluded.
 Also excluded were areas under control of other Great Powers.

 The second declaration guaranteed free trade and enterprise and freedom of establishment and domicile to the citizens of both nations in the whole area.
 Disputed claims to land prior to the declaration of sovereignty or protectorate, should be settled by a mixed commission, unless the plaintiff did not request the settlement by the local authority alone.
 Great Britain and Germany should treat each other as most-favoured nation, equal law for citizens of each nation in the area of the other one should be applicated.
 Religious freedom should be granted.
 No convicts should be brought in the area and no penal colonies should be founded.

+Aftermath

 After the declaration, Great Britain colonised the Gilbert and Ellice Islands and the British Solomon Islands, Germany took over the Caroline Islands, Nauru and Bougainville.
 The British rule lasted up to the 1970s, while the German colonial rule ended in 1920 and was followed by League of Nations mandates, after World War II United Nations Trust Territories, which ended in Nauru in 1968.